Keep reading to learn what SEO is, how to set things up for success, and how to get indexed.

 Create a positive user experience

-Google wants to rank pages that give visitors a positive experience.[2]
-Let’s look at a few ways to do this.
+Google and AI assistants want to serve pages that give visitors a positive experience.[3]
+Let’s look at a few ways you can do this.

 Use HTTPS